-Press the reset button (A) for more than 1 second to reset the LOOSE FUEL CAP warning message after the fuel cap has been tightened.
-For additional information see "Fuel-filler cap" in the "Pre-driving checks and adjustments" section.
+Press the change/reset button (A) for more than 1 second to reset the LOOSE FUEL CAP warning message after the fuel cap has been tightened.
+For additional information, refer to "Fuelfiller cap" in the "Pre-driving checks and adjustments" section of this manual.